flagbase/flagbase/www/content/blog/2020-11-05-introducing-flagbase.md

 #### Distributed Development

-Flagbase will be a fully decentralised organisation.
-During this stage, we will collate a set of heuristics that’ll enable use to effectively collaborate remotely, regardless of time zone.
-We will also need to set up supporting IT infrastructure that’ll help us collaborate.
-Since the company will be bootstrapped during stage 0, we need to find low/zero-cost solutions.
-Our initial business stack my consist of the following:
+Flagbase will be a fully decentralized organization, and during this stage, we will develop a set of heuristics to enable us to collaborate effectively remotely, regardless of time zone.
+We will also set up supporting IT infrastructure that will help us collaborate.
+Since we will be bootstrapped during stage 0, we need to find low/zero-cost solutions.
+Our initial business stack may consist of the following:
 - Email → ZohoMail
 - Documentation
   - Internal → Confluence